1wErt3r/eslide/README.md

 This application is licensed under the two-clause BSD license.

 Built with [Enlightenment Foundation Libraries](https://www.enlightenment.org/).
+## News Overlay Details

+The application displays rotating headlines sourced from the New York Times Home Page RSS feed:
+`https://rss.nytimes.com/services/xml/rss/nyt/HomePage.xml`.
+Headlines are parsed using libxml2
+with XPath (`//item/title`).
+The overlay fetches new data hourly and rotates through the parsed titles every 8 seconds.
+It is hidden by default and can be toggled on/off via the on-screen "News" button or the `--news` / `--no-news` CLI flags.

+The headline label is positioned near the top-center of the content area, uses mixed line wrapping for longer titles, and is styled for readability.
 ## Weather Overlay Details

 The application fetches current conditions from the public NOAA National Weather Service API: